Table of Contents

-What is Morphine Overdose
+Morphine Overdose Definition

 Morphine overdose is a condition which occurs due to the excessive consumption of Morphine orally or by injection.
 Actually, overdose can be accidental or intentional.
 When people use it at the recommended with precautions, overdose is less likely to occur.
 However, due to the addictive nature of Morphine, individuals can overdose it in quest of a more intense high.

 Morphine is very potent opioid pain medication.
-Mostly, patients use it to relieve moderate to severe pain and alter your brain’s response to the pain sensations.
+Mostly, patients use it to relieve moderate to severe pain and alter the brain’s response to the pain sensations.
 They take it via oral or intravenous route.

-Can You Overdose on Morphine
+Can One Overdose on Morphine?

 Morphine Overdose Stats

 According to the Centers for Disease Control and Prevention (CDC), the cases of prescription opioid medications overdose in the US have seen a steep rise.
 For this reason, the rising cases of overdose can be attributed to the increasing number of opioid prescriptions for pain management.
 In fact, from 1999 to 2013, the number of opioid prescription in the US increased four folds.
 Moreover, approximately 2 million abused or were having a dependence to the prescription opioids in 2013.

 Morphine ranks fourth in the list of 10 drugs involved in deaths due to drug overdose for the year 2010-2014, US.

 No doubt, all these numbers indicate a serious scenario.
 More Americans are being exposed to the unintended and often disastrous effects of opioids.